llemaitre19 / jtsx

 jtsx-move-jsx-element-tag-backward Move a JSX element tag (opening or closing) backward.

-jtsx-wrap-in-jsx-element Wrap JSX root nodes in a JSX element.
+jtsx-wrap-in-jsx-element Wrap JSX nodes in a JSX element.
 Nodes are selected by a region if there is an active one.
 Else the node at point is used.

 Customizable variables